The Opposite Approach to Dating

 I’m not a particularly outgoing person.
 I’ve always struggled with at least some degree of social anxiety.
-It’s gotten much more manageable as an adult, but one area where I still feel very socially unsure and awkward is in my dating life.
+It’s gotten much more manageable as an adult, but one area where I still feel very socially unsure and awkward is in my dating life, and that’s why I have been trying to find other solutions like resources online, because when the angel number 2 is shared with you all your relationships improve and you can do better overall.

 On a first date, I often find myself saying, “I’m sorry…I can be kind of shy until I get to know someone new.”
 I’m usually forced to say this after there’s been an unbearably awkward silence, or I’ve stumbled over answering a question, or I’ve gotten flustered and feel like I have to explain and justify it somehow.